 United States--History--Civil War, 1861-1865--Prisoners and prisons

-Scope and Contents Letter from J.T.
-Kerby, V. District, Eastern Prison, Cell No. 3, to Brigadier General John Henry Winder, Commanding Departartment, Henrico.
+Letter from J.T.
+Kerby, V. District, Eastern Prison, Cell No. 3, to Brigadier General John Henry Winder, Commanding Department, Henrico.
 He hears that a committee of the House of Representatives is about to look into the prison.
-He writes to an officer who "entertains a strong prejudice" against him to tell of the unjust and inhumane punishments inflicted upon Southern Soldiers there.
+He writes to an officer who "entertains a strong prejudice" against him to tell of the unjust and inhumane punishments inflicted upon Southern soldiers there.
 He desires an interview with Winder or his adjutant Capt.
 Pegram.

 Two page letter written from the U.S. Military Prison Camp Chase in which Livingston addresses the sad state of affairs of the Confederacy.
 He reports of the loss of many acquaintances and devastation throughout the countryside to land and property.
 He also writes that he is hopeful an exchange will occur soon and that he will be able to go home to continue with his life.
 Clearly from his sentiment, the war is over and his only wish is to return home.